noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 </figure>
 <!-- ![ppo_no_perturbation](./README_figures/ppo_no_perturbation_tb.png) -->

-### Training with initial angle and force perturbation
+### Training with 10 degrees initial angle and force perturbation

 The training progress was as follows: